juju/docs/src/en/clouds-lxd-advanced.md

 The traditional way of using LXD with Juju is by having both the Juju client and the LXD daemon local to each other.
 However, since `v.2.5` Juju supports connecting to a remote LXD daemon.
+Doing so does not require LXD to be installed alongside the Juju client.

-Use the interactive `add-cloud` command to add your LXD cloud to Juju's list of clouds.
-You will need to supply a name you wish to call your cloud and the unique LXD API endpoint.
+Use the `add-cloud` command in interactive mode to add a LXD cloud to Juju's list of clouds.
+You will need to supply the name you wish to call your cloud and the unique LXD API endpoint.

-For the manual method of adding a LXD cloud, see below section [Manually adding a LXD cloud][#clouds-lxd-manual].
+For the manual method of adding a LXD cloud, see below section [Manually adding a remote LXD cloud][#clouds-lxd-remote-add-manual].

 <!-- this output should change -->